 In Stockton in Teesside I organised a ‘Tudor Fashion Show’ to celebrate the reopening of the splendid new Central Library.

 I have also presented a costume event for North Tyneside Council which proved very popular indeed – it was reported that ‘the venue could have been filled twice over’ – read more about this event in my post above - Wonderful Wallsend.

 In April we presented a Fashion show at the exciting Royal Armouries in Leeds which proved to be very popular – the tournament gallery was full to capacity.

-Following our success at Belsay Hall for English Heritage last year we presented a costume display for Belsay Hall in Morpeth in May 2012 – it was preceded by nine of our fashion shows during the recent Bank Holiday Weekend – over two thousand people attended our events.
+Following our success at Belsay Hall for English Heritage last year we presented a costume display for Belsay Hall in May – it was preceded by nine of our fashion shows during the recent Bank Holiday Weekend – over two thousand people attended our events.

-Last June we presented a Historical Fashion Show at Newcastle Central Library it was included in celebrations to mark the Queen’s Diamond Jubilee.
+We have also presented a Historical Fashion Show at Newcastle Central Library to celebrate the Queen’s Diamond Jubilee.

 As part of their literary festival a talk was presented at Middlesborough Library by the popular historical author Tracy Borman.
 It was followed by my costume lecture with mannequins and a very interesting question and answer session.
 The evening proved to be very popular indeed -it was fully booked.